keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 - % Prohpyrin means 'purple' and is the central unit in chlorophyll, heamoglobin, some luciferins in bioluminenscence (link out)
-- % Azulene from azure 'blue' and the -ene suffix of double bonds.

 - % Porphyrins (lit. purple) and electronic excitations should go here??